-The Board only accepts grant applications submitted electronically through the performance management and government resource planning site, DD Suite https://www.ddsuite.org.
+The Board only accepts grant applications submitted electronically through the performance management and government resource planning site, DD Suite, which may be accessed here.

 Stage I applications submitted in hard copy will not be reviewed and will be returned unopened.
 Applications submitted via email will also not be reviewed.